alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

     Make sure you've checked for dairy and nut allergies, and your speaker doesn't have an eating disorder.
 *   Neckties?
 [Yes, this actually happens.][gail]

-It's a nice gesture, and well-intentioned, it just doens't always hit the mark.
+Speaker gifts are a nice gesture, and well-intentioned, they just don't always hit the mark.

 Two possible alternatives:

 *   Socks.
     We had Python-coloured socks for PyCon UK 2017, because socks are an item of clothing that most people are likely to wear.

-*   Branded water bottles.
+*   Water bottles.
     I think this was another PyCon, but I'm not sure.
     It's another accessory that most people use, and may be grateful of before going on stage!